JubinSaniei/filesystem/src/docs/NATURAL_LANGUAGE_MAPPING.md

   "message": "Successfully wrote to /app/testdir/new_note.txt" }

-User-friendly response:
+User-friendly responses:
+1. For overwrite mode:
    "I've created a new file called 'new_note.txt' in the test directory with the content you provided."

+2. For append mode:
+   "I've appended the text to the end of 'existing_file.txt' in the test directory."

+3. For prepend mode:
+   "I've added the text to the beginning of 'existing_file.txt' in the test directory."
 ```

 ### Edit File Endpoint